Read the document

 A person must request a decision review, either verbally or in writing, within one month of the date that ILF Scotland informed them of the decision.

-ILF Scotland aims to acknowledge all requests within 5 working days, and to notify people of the outcome of the decision review within 15 working days of the date it has received all necessary information.
+ILF Scotland aims to acknowledge all requests within five working days, and to notify people of the outcome of the decision review within 15 working days of the date it has received all necessary information.

 3. Decision review